KetchupKing76/bridges-hs/DOC.md

 * `outcomes` (optional): A list of intended learning outcomes.
 Each entry is an object with a `verb` field and an `outcome` field.

-* `student_files`: A list of student files, each with a name and a link.

-* `scaffold_files`: A list of scaffold files, each with a name and a link.

-* `teacher_files` (optional)

-* `solution_files` (optional)

-* `other_resources` (optional): A list of resource files, each with a name and a link.
-This could include images, explanatory documents, etc.
+* `java` (optional): Files for the Java version of the assignment (code, worksheets, etc).

+* `python` (optional): Files for the Python version of the assignment (code, worksheets, etc).

 * `documentation`: A list of BRIDGES classes used by the project.
-These classes must have entires in bridges_links.yaml or else the links will not work.
+These classes must have entries in java_links.yaml and/or python_links.yaml (depending on which languages the project supports).
+Otherwise, the links on the project page will not work.

+`java` and `python` must each contain two sub-attributes: `student_files` and `teacher_files`. `student_files` is a list of files available to students (each with a name and a link), and `teacher_files` is a list of files available only to teachers.

 ## Running Locally

-Install Ruby along with the `jekyll` and `bundler` gems.
+Install Ruby along with the `bundler` gem.
 See these pages for more detailed instructions:

 * [Quickstart](https://jekyllrb.com/docs/)
 * [Installation](https://jekyllrb.com/docs/installation/)

 Run `bundle exec jekyll serve` to view this site on a localhost server.
 The server will automatically update whenever you edit the files.
+(You may need to run `bundle install` first.)